mockery/mockery/CONTRIBUTING.md

 Issues can be reported on the [issue tracker](https://github.com/padraic/mockery/issues).
-Please try and report any bugs with a minimal reproducible example, it will make things easier for other contributers and your problems will hopefully be resolved quickly.
+Please try and report any bugs with a minimal reproducible example, it will make things easier for other contributors and your problems will hopefully be resolved quickly.

 ## Requesting Features